 The individualized learning model is paramount at Western International University.
-Students are graded on their individual work product and academic success is achieved through individual initiative.

-However, an important part of success in the business world is the ability to participate in, or lead, groups of individuals focused on specific projects.
-Learning to work effectively with others in a group setting to accomplish project goals is considered an important part of the academic curricula and is therefore one of the University competencies students are required to achieve to earn their degrees.
+Students are graded on their individual work product, and academic success is achieved through individual initiative.
+However, an important part of success in the business world is the ability to participate in or lead groups of individuals focused on specific projects.
+Courses may include small group projects relevant to course content.
+However, group work is designed in such a way that the contributions of its individual members may be recognized and graded.
+Class time for group projects will be offered so students will not be required to meet outside the classroom to complete the project.

-To address this competency, courses may include small group projects relevant to the course content.
-Instructors may assign an overall grade to the group's work product.

-However, group work is to be designed in such a way that the contributions of its individual members may be recognized and graded.
-In addition to an overall group grade, students will receive a grade for their individual work in the group.
-The grade given for the overall work of the group will not make up over 20% of the final grade calculation of individual students.

-Class time for group projects will be offered.
-It is not WIU's expectation that students be required to meet outside the classroom to complete the group project, although some students may wish to spend a few minutes before or after class to refine projects.

-WIU Interactive Online